mikeblas/stoplight/README.md

 * Weather indicator.
 Show tomorrow's predicted weather (temperature and precipitation)
 * Stock market indicator.
 If the market is open, show the change in a particualr index.

+## Layout

+`stoplightd` is the stoplight daemon program.
+This is the controller that runs on the Pi (as I'm working on it)

+`proto` are various fragments and scratch projects as I sort out GPIO, how the hardware works, and try out ideas.

+`pcb` is the hardware project for KiCad.